We’re campaigning for a fairer funding deal for Cornwall as we believe the current funding formula is fundamentally unfair.

-Between 2010 and 2020, Cornwall Council will have lost almost 60p out of every £1 provided by the Government for services, through no fault of our own.
+Between 2010 and 2020, Cornwall Council will have lost almost 60p out of every £1 provided by the Government for services.
+This is through no fault of our own.

-Did you know the London Borough of Kensington and Chelsea delivers the same range of services as Cornwall but receives 48% more funding per resident?
+Did you know the London Borough of Kensington and Chelsea delivers the same range of services as Cornwall.
+Yet it receives 48% more funding per resident?

 This is not based on need – it’s a lottery based on your postcode, and an outdated funding formula.
 This current funding approach also favours urban areas over rural and coastal areas like our own.

-Cornwall Council continues to face a funding gap, with continuing pressures across services, following a considerable reduction in central Government grant funding for local authorities since 2010.
+Cornwall Council continues to face a funding gap, with continuing pressures across services.
+This is following a considerable reduction in central Government grant funding for local authorities since 2010.
 That is why ‘Lobby for fair funding’ is a key component of our Democratic Cornwall priority.

-Since 2010, we’ve delivered savings totalling £380 million, which have involved some very difficult decisions affecting local services.
+Since 2010, we’ve delivered savings totalling £380 million.
+This has involved some very difficult decisions affecting local services.
 By 2024, our total savings will have risen to £440 million.
 But it’s still not enough.

 Our older population is increasing more quickly than in other parts of the country.
-Between 2016 and 2040, Cornwall’s population of over 85s will increase by 31% more than in the rest of the UK, which will have a significant impact on our services and the costs of providing them.
+Between 2016 and 2040, Cornwall’s population of over 85s will increase by 31% more than in the rest of the UK.
+This will have a significant impact on our services and the costs of providing them.

-This is key for securing new business investment and improving community life – making their maintenance vital.
+This is key for securing new business investment and improving community life – making their maintenance vita.